HugoBlox/hugo-blox-builder/README.md

 | --- | --- | --- |
 | ![forest theme](https://raw.githubusercontent.com/gcushen/hugo-academic/master/images/theme-forest.png) | ![coffee theme](https://raw.githubusercontent.com/gcushen/hugo-academic/master/images/theme-coffee-playfair.png) | ![1950s theme](https://raw.githubusercontent.com/gcushen/hugo-academic/master/images/theme-1950s.png) |

-## Getting Started
+## Install

+You can choose from one of the following four methods to install:
-The following two methods describe how to install in the cloud using your web browser and how to install on your PC using the Command Prompt/Terminal app.
+* one-click install using your web browser (recommended)
+* install on your computer using Git with the Command Prompt/Terminal app
+* install on your computer by downloading the ZIP files
+* install on your computer with RStudio

 ### Quick install using your web browser